Economy of Belgium: Wallonia

 In the past, Liège was one of the most important steel-making centres in Europe.
 Starting in 1817, John Cockerill extensively developed the iron and steel industry.
 The industrial complex of Seraing was the largest in the world.
 Although now a shadow of its former self, steel production and the manufacture of steel goods remain important.

-Liège has also been an important centre for gunsmithing since the Middle ages and the arms industry is still strong with the headquarters of FN Herstal.
-The economy of the region is now diversified, the most important centers are mechanical industries (aircraft engine and Spacecraft propulsion), space technology, information technology, biotechnology and also production of water, beer or chocolate.
-Liège Science Park south east of the city, near the University of Liège campus, houses spin-offs and high technology businesses.
-Liège is also a very important logistic center: the city possesses the third largest river port in Europe, directly connected to Antwerp, Rotterdam and Germany via the Meuse river and the Albert Canal.
-In 2006 Liège Airport was the 8th most important cargo airport in Europe.
+Liège has also been an important centre for gunsmithing since the Middle Ages, and the arms industry is still strong with the headquarters of FN Herstal.
+The economy of the region is now diversified, the most important centers are mechanical industries (aircraft engine and spacecraft propulsion), space technology, information technology, biotechnology and also production of water, beer, and chocolate.
+Liège Science Park, south-east of the city, near the University of Liège campus, houses spin-offs and high technology businesses.
+Liège is also a very important logistics center: the city possesses the third-largest river port in Europe, directly connected to Antwerp, Rotterdam and Germany via the Meuse river and the Albert Canal.
+In 2006, Liège Airport was the 8th most important cargo airport in Europe.
 A new passenger terminal was opened in 2005.
 It is also the main hub and the headquarters of TNT Airways.

 Charleroi features an industrial area, iron and steel industry, glassworks, chemicals, and electrical engineering.
 Charleroi is in the center of a vast coal basin, called Pays Noir.
 Many slag heaps still surround the city.
 Charleroi is also known for its publishing industry with Dupuis, one of the main publishers of Franco-Belgian comics, located in Marcinelle.